MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/customer-voice-populate-name.md

   - D365Mktg
 ---

-# Attach names and emails to Customer Voice surveys sent from Dynamics 365 Marketing
+# Attach names and emails to Dynamics 365 Customer Voice surveys sent from Dynamics 365 Marketing

-When a [Customer Voice](../customer-voice.md) survey is sent from Dynamics 365 Marketing, the survey responses always return as anonymous.
-The responses do not include names or email addresses.
-This is a known limitation of Marketing's functionality with Customer Voice.
-To address this issue, we have created the two part workaround detailed below.
+When a [Dynamics 365 Customer Voice](../customer-voice.md) survey is sent from a Dynamics 365 Marketing customer journey, the survey responses always return as anonymous.
+The survey responses do not include names or email addresses.
+This is a known limitation of Marketing integration with Dynamics 365 Customer Voice.
+To address this issue, we have created the two-part workaround detailed below.

 > [!NOTE]
-> Standalone Customer Voice surveys function as expected, returning names and email addresses when a survey is filled out.
-The steps below only apply to Customer Voice surveys sent from Dynamics 365 Marketing.
+> Standalone Dynamics 365 Customer Voice surveys function as expected, returning names and email addresses when a survey is filled out.
+The steps below only apply to Dynamics 365 Customer Voice surveys sent from Dynamics 365 Marketing.

 ## Step 1: Create a Power Automate flow to populate respondent names and email addresses